rdegges/rdegges-blog/articles/2015/building-a-heroku-addon.md

 - Instantly provision infrastructure / additional services.
 - Scale these services up and down instantly.
-- Pay for services with their Heroku account (*this means addons usage is pro-rated to the second*) -- if you spin up a paid addon service for 10 seconds, you'll pay for exactly 10 seconds worth of usage.
+- Pay for services with their Heroku account (*this means addon usage is pro-rated to the second*) -- if you spin up a paid addon service for 10 seconds, you'll pay for exactly 10 seconds worth of usage.